-In a March 25th Field Notes article, Island Institute President Rob Snyder outlined our immediate response to the urgent needs of our communities, including how to support those in need of food and shelter.
+In a March 25th Field Notes article in The Working Waterfront, Island Institute President Rob Snyder outlined our immediate response to the urgent needs of our communities, including how to support those in need of food and shelter.
 Many of our own donors responded to the request to support local food banks and related social services, and we extend a shared sense of gratitude from the nonprofit organizations along the coast and in our state.

 That same article also outlined three priorities for minimizing potentially catastrophic community and economic disruptions to Maine’s coast:

 - Pass Maine’s $15 million broadband bond question in July.

 - Support small businesses, including influencing policy making and leveraging technology.